Filipino Adobo Recipe: The Philippines’ Most Famous Dish

 The Evolution of Adobo

-While the classic Adobo remains a beloved dish, its evolution has created several exciting variants, each with its unique characteristics, cultural significance, and regional roots.
+While the classic Adobo remains a beloved dish, its evolution has given rise to several exciting variants, each with its unique characteristics, cultural significance, and regional roots.
 Here are some notable variations:

 White Adobo (Adobo sa Puti)